StevenWeir038/Island-Aqua/README.md

 ## One Page Site / Future Implementations
 Developing a single page site with multiple sections was merely a personal preference.
 It's considered a *top level* to convey general information.
 Future development could include more technical aspects of being an aquarist maintained of separate pages.
 For example, the Nitrogen cycle, Co2 injections systems, specialist lighting setups, best products on the market etc.
+Another idea was to fix the header to the top of the desktop page.
+When hovering/focusing on a particular section the relevant link in the menu would appear active.
+This would provide the user a further indicatiojn of were they were in the web document.

 ## Header logo & Navigation
 On mobile and tablet the header is *fixed* to keep navigation accessible via the hamburger icon.